ericvicenti/intro-to-react/README.md

 - [Flow](https://flow.org/) - Static type checker for JS

 # Deploying - (Extra credit!)

-It is very easy to deploy your new weather app.

 First, publish your app's code to a Github repo.
 Then, browse to your repo and review the ReadMe file that is generated for your app.
 There are deployment instructions for many popular services.